East Alabama Regional Cybersecurity Alliance (EARCA) – Digital Promise

 Despite the workforce talent gap, the opportunities are plentiful.
 According to a regional workforce report, the most lucrative careers fall within Science, Technology, Engineering & Mathematics (STEM), Information Technology (IT), and Finance, offering an average annual salary of $80,000.
 Additionally, IT and STEM careers are listed as Demand Occupations that provide a living wage for residents in East Alabama.

-Through EARCA, this initiative addresses both the cybersecurity industry’s need for new talent and creates pathways for students furthest from opportunity to gain workforce skills for the future.
+Through EARCA, this initiative addresses both the cybersecurity industry’s need for new talent and creates pathways for students to gain workforce skills for the future.

 Alliance Goals